Subproject C04

 Motivation

+Multiphase turbulent chemically reacting flows occur in a variety of technical systems, including emission control with preparation of a liquid reducing agent to convert harmful nitrogen oxides (NOx).
+In this subproject, the multiphase chemical reactions of the urea-water spray are investigated in the context of selective catalytic reduction (SCR) of nitrogen oxides.
 Previous studies investigated the interaction of urea-water solution with the surfaces of a generic exhaust system, which leads to the formation of wall films and solid deposits.
-Based on the shown incomplete decomposition of the urea in the mixing section, the investigations are extended to include multiphase phenomena and reactions in the channels of the monolithic SCR catalyst.
+Based on the shown incomplete decomposition of the urea in the mixing section, the investigations have been extended to include multiphase phenomena and reactions in the channels of the honeycomb SCR catalyst.

 Objectives